“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 - Restaurant to restaurant texture varies and so does the taste.
 You will get almost yellowish biriyani at Arsalan or Shiraz while Royals’ Biryani is a bit on the white side.
 For that matter, Royal’s biryani is not typical Kolkata Biryani.
 In Sabir’s the rice is a mixture of white and yellow and so on.

-- Egg these days is part of special Biryani only in Kolkata, however, you can add it if making at home.
+- Egg these days is part of special Biryani only in Kolkata, however, you can add it if made at home.
 I prefer not to add it.

 - Last but not least the process of making Kolkata Mutton Biryani is elaborate and complex however it is worth all the time and complexity.